 Fundamentals for XML to OWL instance level mapping

 In this section, we describe the fundamental concepts for defining mappings from XML to instance level of an OWL ontology (XML-to-OWL).
-Structure of an XML document is most commonly defined by an XML Schema [35], which has become the most important XML data structure definition standard.
-Therefore, the basis for defining a mapping are 1) an XML schema of input XML documents, and 2) the existing OWL ontology.
+The structure of an XML document is most commonly defined by an XML Schema [35], which has become the most important XML data structure definition standard.
+Therefore, the basis for defining mappings are 1) an XML schema of input XML documents, and 2) the existing OWL ontology.
 An XML-to-OWL mapping definition document is comprised of one or more mapping definitions that translate an input XML document to different instance level concepts of an OWL ontology.

 XML-to-OWL extends support for different mapping situations proposed by previous approaches in order to surpass the limitations identified in the previous section.
-In the following subsections, first the mapping types are defined.
-In the second subsection, we discuss composition of mapping definitions and introduce the concept of a mapping part as the main mapping composition concept.
-Several situations are specific for one of the main mapping types.
-They are discussed in the third subsection.
-In the fourth subsection, we consider two main ways to define a mapping part.
-In the last subsection, we define the function of a mapping part that will be the basis for defining mapping results in the Section Proposed solution for XML to OWL instance level mapping.
+In the following subsections, we first introduce the two general types of mapping types..
+In the second subsection, we discuss the composition of mapping definitions and introduce the key concept of a mapping part.
+In Section 3.3, we consider two main ways to define a mapping part.
+Finally, in Section 3.4, we formally define the mapping part function, which will provide the basis for the concrete mapping rules defined defining in the next section, Proposed solution for XML to OWL instance level mapping.

-XML-to-OWL Mapping types
+Mapping types

-We distinguish between different types of mappings based on possible mapping results in an ontology.
-A mapping to instance level of an ontology can result in a new individual or in an assertion in the ontology.
-Therefore, we group XML-to-OWL mappings into two main groups: mappings to new OWL individuals (individual mappings) and mappings to OWL assertions (assertion mappings).
+We distinguish between different types of mappings based on possible mapping results in the ontology.
+An instance level mapping can result in either a new individual or in an assertion (about one or more individuals) in the ontology.
+Therefore, we group XML-to-OWL mappings into two main categories: mappings to OWL assertions (assertion mappings) and mappings to OWL individuals (individual mappings).

-OWL 2.0 specifications distinguish seven types of assertions [25]: class assertions, individual equality assertions, individual inequality assertions, positive and negative object property assertions, and positive and negative data property assertions.
-Based on these types and the specific structures required to support the mappings, we group assertion mappings into four main assertion mapping types: 1) data property assertion mappings: mappings to positive and negative data property assertions, 2) object property assertion mappings: mappings to positive and negative object property assertions, 3) mappings to class assertions, 4) individual equality/inequality assertion mappings: mappings to equality and inequality assertions.
+The OWL 2.0 specifications distinguish seven types of assertions [25]: class assertions, individual equality assertions, individual inequality assertions, positive and negative object property assertions, and positive and negative data property assertions.
+Based on these types and the specific structures required to support the mappings, we group assertion mappings into four assertion mapping types: 1) data property assertion mappings: mappings to positive and negative data property assertions, 2) object property assertion mappings: mappings to positive and negative object property assertions, 3) class assertion mappings, and 4) individual equality/inequality assertion mappings: mappings to equality and inequality assertions.
 We use the term property assertion mappings as a generalized term for both data and property assertion mappings.
-With detailed specification of these mapping types given in the subsequent sections, we address the limitations in the group LG1.
+With the detailed specification of these mapping types given in the subsequent sections, we address the limitations in the group LG1.

+The main purpose of individual mapping definitions is to add new individuals to the OWL ontology.
+However, note that assertion mappings might concern not only individuals which are new to the ontology (and so presumably added with an individual mapping earlier in the mapping document), but also those which already exist in the ontology (possibly having been added with an individual mapping in some previous mapping document).
+Furthermore, we may not know in advance which of these cases applies.
+Therefore, individual mapping definitions can actually be of three types: mappings to new individuals, mappings to existing individuals and mappings to individuals for which existence is not known at design time.
+With this we address the Non-differentiation of existing and new individuals: limitation.
+In addition, for convenience in cases where one or more assertion mappings applies to individuals from more than one mapping, a collection of individual mappings can also be defined to group together all the individuals from multiple individual mappings.

-Compositions of Mapping Definitions
+Composition of Mapping Definitions